 Respecting the Human Rights of Our Employees

-UnitedHealth Group follows all laws and regulations in the markets where we operate, including those addressing forced labor/modern slavery, minimum age for employment, minimum wage thresholds, work hours, pay equality, non-discrimination, anti-harassment, and freedom of association.
-We abide by all national laws, respecting international standards whenever feasible and implement company standards, if necessary.
+UnitedHealth Group follows all laws and regulations in the markets where we operate, including those addressing forced labor/modern slavery, minimum age for employment, minimum wage thresholds, work hours, pay equality, nondiscrimination, anti-harassment and freedom of association1.
+We abide by all national laws, respecting international standards whenever feasible, and implement company requirements, if necessary.

 UnitedHealth Group expects those we engage with to adhere to policies and practices regarding human rights consistent with our own as outlined in our Supplier Code of Conduct included in standard vendor/supplier contracts and available publicly on our corporate website.

 Our Commitment to the Communities We Serve